-The best way of cooking quinoa is to cook it like rice.
+The best way to cook quinoa is to cook it like rice.
 It should be thoroughly rinsed to remove the saponins (which causes bitterness) found in the outer coat of the quinoa seeds.
 Then add two parts water to one part quinoa.
 Bring it a boil, reduce heat, and simmer covered for approximately 15 minutes.
 Cooked quinoa is light and fluffy.
 They appear soft and translucent with the germ ring visible along the outer edge of the grain.
 They may be dry roasted for a nuttier flavor.

 The recipe below is based on my Tomato Rice recipe.
 I lightly pan fried the quinoa with the spices before adding water to give it a nuttier flavor.
 I absolutely loved the way this Turmeric Spiced Quinoa turned out.
 It was wonderful as a side dish yet flavorful enough to be eaten on its own!

-- Rinse quinoa until water runs clear, Drain and set aside.
+- Rinse quinoa until water runs clear.
+Drain and set aside.

 - In a medium size saucepan, heat vegetable oil.
 Fry onion, garlic, cumin seeds, and mustard seeds for about 2 minutes.
 Add quinoa and ground turmeric.
-Give it a stir.
+Give it a good stir.

 - Quickly add frozen green peas.
 If it appears too dry, add 1 to 2 tablespoons of water.
 Cover and continue to cook for another 3 to 4 minutes or until all water is absorbed.
 When done, quinoa appears soft and translucent with the germ ring visible along the outer edge of the grain.
 Turn off heat.

 - Add tomatoes and lemon juice.
 Stir to get everything well mixed.
-Serve immediately.

 Enjoy…..and have a wonderful day! 😎